MetaMask/SIPs/SIPS/sip-29.md

     // Whether the asset is native to the chain.
     isNative: boolean;

+    // Whether the asset if fungible.
+    isFungible: boolean;

     // Base64 representation of the asset icon.
     iconBase64: string;